piyoush-jaiswal/PPE-Violation-Detection/README.md

-# PPE-Violation-Detection
-The aim of this project was to detect PPE on a worker, and triggering email to the admin if the violation found.(safety monitoring).

-# PPE Detection for Construction Site Safety using YoloV7
+# PPE Violation Detection for Construction Site Safety using YoloV7
 ![Alt text](media/intro.gif)
 > 4,764 workers died on the job in 2020 (3.4 per 100,000 full-time equivalent workers).
 Workers in transportation and material moving occupations and construction and extraction occupations accounted for nearly half of all fatal occupational injuries (47.4 percent), representing 1,282 and 976 workplace deaths, respectively.
 >